 - Report the damage to your insurance company as soon as you possibly can.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for us to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpeting with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking or tracking on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid walking on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+Tape double pieces of cheesecloth over air registers with masking tape.

 - Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business has been damaged by water, fire, mold, storm or other disaster, Call Paul!